fabiofelix/xHiPP/README.md

 ```

 ```
 Edit xHIPP.PATH variable into run.R to your correspondent xHiPP directory path.
+If you are using Windows, always use DOUBLE backslashes.
 ```

 ```
 Edit RUN_SERVER_PATH variable into RUN_SERVER to your correspondent run.R path.
 ```

 ```